department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 #### What does it cost to use an accredited representative?

 Many VSOs provide their services free of charge, but they may ask you to pay them back for unusual expenses.
 However, VA-accredited claims agents and attorneys may charge for their services.
 Make sure you ask up front what, if any, fees you’ll be charged.
 If you believe you were charged a fee that’s too high by a claims agent or attorney, you can challenge it.
-[Find out more in the "How to Challenge a Fee" guide](http://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).
+[Find out more in the “How to Challenge a Fee” guide](http://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).

 -----